6.5.2 Participative Democracy, Involving Individual Citizens

 - The people who become involved in participative democracy are too small a number to claim legitimacy.
 They can be seen as just a form of unelected representation.

-These problems mean that participative democracy might not give balanced representation, but it can nonetheless be useful in some aspects of governance.
+These problems mean that participative democracy might not give balanced representation, but it can nonetheless be useful as a way of analysing public opinion.